Maid Food Allowance Singapore 2026: The S$300 Rule Explained

 Employers often ask where the line sits.
 Here is the practical checklist:

-- Vegetarian options for Hindu or Buddhist helpers — compliant; common for Sri Lankan and Indian helpers.
+- Vegetarian options for Hindu or Buddhist helpers, compliant; common for Indian helpers.

 5. The No-Pork-No-Beef Misconception

 The protocol is simple: discuss dietary boundaries openly at the matching stage (well before deployment), and document the agreed approach in the contract.
-Mutual respect at the kitchen table prevents 80% of food disputes that escalate to MOM.
+Mutual respect at the kitchen table prevents most food disputes from escalating to MOM.

 6. Documenting Cash Allowance Correctly